seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 > Returns a KeyedValues object with corresponding indexes to data but with cumulative percentages

-To test cases for this method were devised based on manipulating KeyedValues using mocery into the following types:
+To test cases for this method were devised based on manipulating KeyedValues using mockery into the following types:

 - Correct sequential List
 - Correct Non-sequential List